The Xometry app works best with JavaScript enabled!

 1. Electronics

-Copper is used widely in electronics as it has excellent electrical conductivity.
+In electronics, copper is commonly used for its excellent electrical conductivity.
 It allows currents to be carried on smaller cross-sections of copper compared to aluminum, allowing less bulk to be used, and components to be smaller.

 2. Architecture

-Copper is used in architecture for an aesthetically striking appearance.
+Since it’s quite the eye candy (well, for a metal), copper is commonly used in architecture.
 It has been used for roofing and wall cladding, as well as gutters and rainwater downspouts.

 3. Plumbing